-1. Welcome Will Simmons
+1. Welcome

-b.
+- a.
+Will took roll call and welcomed everyone. - b.
 Approval of July 20 and 25, 2019 Meeting Minutes.
 Will asked for corrections to the meeting minutes.
 There being none, Kathy made a motion to approve, Dorothy seconded the motion, all in favor and the minutes were approved as submitted.